 To promote awareness among students about mental health issues a much larger scale, Saldivar discussed the issues on a national level.
 She emphasized this because she said that 1 out of every 5 adult Filipinos suffers from a mental disorder.
 To complement that, Maniquis highlighted how the Benildean community could contribute to the nation through participating in this awareness week.

 “Being able to more aware, will actually help them fight the stigma.
-Once we’re able to erase the stigma, it’s a lot easier to engage in seeking behavior.
+Once we’re able to erase the stigma, it’s a lot easier to engage in help-seeking behavior.
 And it’s a lot easier for someone to be attuned with someone else’s experience so that we could be an agent of referral [for those in need],” Maniquis said.

 The Mental Health Awareness Week is made possible in partnership with Benilde Debate Society, Benilde Red Cross Youth Council, and Sinag Benildyano.